TreusK/metroidvanias/README.md

 ## My Metroidvanias List

-Just some of the ones I played, and some I didn't but heard about
+Just some of the ones I played, and some I didn't but heard about With a simple live filter because why the hell not

 Live: https://treusk.github.io/metroidvanias/